Do you want to work in one of the public service fields but need to figure out what a public servant does? You are in the right place!

 All in all, when applying for a job, take your time to double-check all the required information.
 There might be specific prerequisites for each job position, such as submitting a written application, sending a CV, or filling out an application form.

 The average annual public servant salary in Australia is around AUD 88,000.
-Public servant salaries can range between AUD 60,000 and AUD 130,000, depending on the classification level and the state or city you are working in.
+Public servant salaries can range between AUD 60,000 and AUD 130,000, depending on the classification level and the state or city you work in.

 7. Australian Public Service Benefits